MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

   - You can authenticate to your DB instance using AWS Identity and Access Management (IAM) database authentication
     - works with MySQL and PostgreSQL
     - don't need to use a password when you connect to a DB instance; can just use authentication token
+    - can create a short-lived authentication token (with `AWSAuthenticationPlugin` plugin)
 - RDS instance port number is automatically applied to RDS DB security group

 ### DynamoDB